Walt Mossberg: Career

 In 2017, he received the Loeb Award's Lifetime Achievement Award.

 In partnership with his fellow Journal columnist Kara Swisher, Mossberg created, produced and hosted the Journal's annual All Things Digital conference in Carlsbad, California, in which well-known technology leaders, such as Bill Gates, Steve Jobs and Elon Musk, appeared on stage without prepared remarks, or slides, and were interviewed by the two columnists.
 That conference concept continues today in the form of their Code Conference.
 Mossberg and Swisher also co-edited the All Things Digital web site, which included his columns, her blog and other posts.

 On May 30, 2007, Mossberg and Swisher conducted a historic, unrehearsed, joint onstage interview with Steve Jobs and Bill Gates.
-The next month, Mossberg was one of only four journalists provided with advance access to the first iPhone in order to review it.
+Mossberg was one of only four journalists (alongside Steven Levy, Ed Baig, and David Pogue) provided with advance access to the first iPhone in order to review it.

 In September 2013, by mutual agreement, Dow Jones & Co. and Mossberg and Swisher announced they would not renew the contract with AllThingsD, and that Mossberg would be leaving The Wall Street Journal by the end of the year.

 On January 2, 2014, Mossberg and Swisher launched Recode, a tech website.
 The website was acquired by Vox Media in May 2015 in an all-stock deal.

 On April 7, 2017, Mossberg announced his planned retirement, which occurred on July 3 of that year.
 "It just seems like the right time to step away", Mossberg wrote in Recode.
 "I'm ready for something new."
 His final column was published on May 25, 2017.
 His final Code Conference was May 30 – June 1, and his retirement podcast, performed live in New York, was on June 9.